 1. Support gut health and digestion

 Tea is actually a potent prebiotic.
 Prebiotics support the growth of good microorganisms in your digestive tract, which in turn contribute to good health.
 And recent studies show that both green and black tea provide these prebiotics.
 (1)

 2. Support cardiovascular health

-A study involving over 40,000 adults found that drinking five or more cups of green tea every day reduced the risk of death from heart attack or stroke by 26%.
+A study involving over 40,000 adults found that drinking five or more cups of green tea every day supported cardiovascular health.
 (2) It turns out that tea supports healthy cholesterol and triglyceride levels.
-(3) Studies show that people who drink the most green tea have a 28% less risk of developing coronary artery disease.
+(3) Studies also show that a daily tea habit supports arterial health.
 (4)